tstillwell/neows-wrapper/README.md

 ## API Calls ##

-There are three types of lookup supported by the API:
+There are three types of lookup supported by the API

+Each function can be used by calling them on a NEOWebService instance

 `feed()`